-Firstly, like other adjacent property owners, I am not in favor of the city permitting this development.
+Firstly, I am not in favor of the city permitting this development.
 I am familiar with the property on which this proposal is made and I have been monitoring the drainage at the southeast corner for the past 27 years.
 This is not a seasonal drainage as some might think.
-This is a small, year-round type-4 stream that runs into Crescent Creek.
+This is a small, year-round type-4 stream that runs eventually into Crescent Creek.
 It runs across the NE corner of my property and creates habitat for several native species, namely, Washington's only native species of crayfish, the Signal crayfish (Pacifastacus leniusculus), the Red-legged frog (Rana aurora), the Pacific Treefrog (Hyla regilla), the Roughskin newt (Taricha granulosa), the Long-toed salamander (Ambystoma macrodactylum), the Northwestern salamander (Ambystoma gracile), and the Little Brown bat (Myotis lucifugus), among a host of other animals and plants that consider this pristine ravine and this stream their home.

 In addition, this entire project will be precariously hanging over a pristine ravine that is part of the Crescent Valley Watershed, at the base of which lies Crescent Creek which is a salmon-bearing habitat.
 Crescent Valley Alliance (of which I am a founding member) was organized in January, 2007 by Pierce County to acknowledge that this watershed is one of the most pristine in Pierce County and worthy of good stewardship practices by community members.
-It would be commendable for the city to practice that same good stewardship on a municipal level and deny this application as proposed.
+It would be commendable for the city to practice that same good stewardship on a municipal level and deny this application as proposed, if only on the grounds that the project adversely impacts the environment.